Software Alternatives, Accelerators & Startups

 • Build a Speech-to-Text Web Application with Rev AI and PHP (Part 1)

 Internally, each time a new voice note is recorded, the application transmits the audio to the Rev AI Asynchronous Speech-to-Text API for transcription and saves the resulting text transcript to a MongoDB database.
-The application is implemented using PHP, with the Guzzle PHP client handling application-API communication on the server and Bootstrap and RecordRTC taking care of the client-side user interface and... - Source: dev.to / over 2 years ago
+The application is implemented using PHP, with the Guzzle PHP client handling application-API communication on the server and Bootstrap and RecordRTC taking care of the client-side user interface and... - Source: dev.to / about 3 years ago

 • convert wordpress to windows app with php Desktop

 I can't download the 8.1.6 version on php.net only the 8.1.9.
-Source: over 2 years ago
+Source: about 3 years ago

 • Get Started with Speech Recognition in PHP

 To help developers integrate these APIs into their applications, Rev AI also offers SDKs for Node, Java and Python.
-However, because most of these APIs are REST APIs, it's also easy to use them with other languages...including one of my most frequently-used ones, PHP. - Source: dev.to / about 3 years ago
+However, because most of these APIs are REST APIs, it's also easy to use them with other languages...including one of my most frequently-used ones, PHP. - Source: dev.to / over 3 years ago

 Do you know an article comparing PHP to other products?